Spiritual Work with Children/The New Testament and Spiritual Work with Children

-# Replaced text

 The New Testament and Spiritual Work with Children

 “A sower went out to sow his seed.
-As he sowed, some fell along the road and was trampled down, and the birds of the sky ate it up, some fell on rock and came up, but withered because there was no moisture; some fell down among thorns, and thorns grew and choked the plants; but other seed fell on good soil, and when it came up, it yielded a hundredfold harvest” (Luke 8:5-8).
+As he sowed, some fell along the road and were trampled down, and the birds of the sky ate them up, some fell on rocks and came up, but withered because there was no moisture; some fell down among thorns, and thorns grew and choked the plants; but other seeds fell on good soil, and when it came up, it yielded a hundredfold harvest” (Luke 8:5-8).

 Jesus Christ told this parable to His disciples and explained it by revealing the profound meaning of the images of the seed, the sower, and the soil.
-“The seed is the word of God; the seed which fell along the road is about those people to whom the devil comes afterwards and takes away the word from their hearts, so that they may not come to believe and be saved; the seed which fell on rock is about those who listen to the word and accept it with joy, but have no root, and believe for a while, but in the time of temptation fall away; the seed which fell among thorns is about those who listen to the word but then go away and get choked by worries, riches, and pleasures of this world, and bring no fruit; and the seed which fell on good soil is about those who, having heard the word, kept it in the kind and pure heart and bear fruit with patience.”
+“The seed is the word of God; the seed that fell along the road is about those people to whom the devil comes afterwards and takes away the word from their hearts, so that they may not come to believe and be saved; the seed that fell on the rocks is about those who listen to the word and accept it with joy, but have no root, and believe for a while, but in the time of temptation fall away; the seed that fell among thorns is about those who listen to the word but then go away and get choked by worries, riches, and pleasures of this world, and bring no fruit; and the seed that fell on good soil is about those who, having heard the word, kept it in the kind and pure heart and bear fruit with patience.”
 (Luke 8:11-15).

 What will be the future life of children with whom we have contacts?
 Will they be able to choose with benefit for themselves the truth in the flow of information and events around them?